Kr1st3n-3/PFDA-final/README.md

 First, is the src file.
 This contains my python code called project.py, all of the pngs my code needs to run through to give the illusion of animation, and the sound mp3's for the crickets, fire, twinkle, and hooting.

 Second, is the README.md.
 This is what your reading now.
-A discription of what my project is, what my repository contains, and any design considerations I thought about.
+A discription of what my project is, what my repository contains, and any design considerations I thought about.Also, the links to my repository and my video demonstration

 Third, is the credits.md.
 This is a document listing all the resources I used that helped with the creation of this project.